goauthentik/authentik/website/blog/2024-1-18-while-youre-busy-fixing-vulnerabilities/item.md

 ### Integrate access reviews into planning cycles

-If your company is making quarterly or even annual plans at the moment, it’s a great time to join in that process.
-The worst time to sync up with engineering/product management teams to understand their access needs is in the middle of a sprint.
+If your company is making quarterly or annual plans at this moment, now is a great time to introduce access reviews into that process.
+The second worst time to introduce new access policies and software is in the middle of a sprint when doing so disrupts a development team's cadence.
+(The worst time, of course, is after you've been breached.)

-If you’re partnering with engineering up front though, it’s much easier to work together to understand their plans, so as the security function you can keep an eye out for unusual requests.
+If you're partnering with engineering up front it's much easier to work with them to understand their needs.
+This will help you keep an eye open for unusual requests or network activity.
 Slotting access management reviews into an existing process helps to prevent the “security as blocker” problem (which often leads to friction between security and dev teams).

 ### Set up an Identity and Access Management solution